perryjm/notes-gospel/Glossary/Tupperware.md

 # Tupperware
 #symbol

 Earlier I thought of this analogy to better describe my frustration with symbols.
-Then the Lord taught me, "what you just thought of was a symbol, which helped you better understand your own feelings.""
+Then the Lord taught me, "what you just thought of was a symbol, which helped you better understand your own feelings."
 And I was like, "Oh!"

-Symbols are an over-simplification.
+Symbols are a simplification.
 You have to first understand the doctrine to then be able to understand the symbol.
 But when you see the symbol, it just seems like an over-simplification of the doctrine.
 So then what's the point?

 Symbology is like a man cooking spaghetti, and he cooks too much, then he must fit it all into a food-storage container.
 But the container quickly fills to capacity, and he is left still with excess spaghetti.
 What does he do?